famedly/ansible-collection-network/roles/wireguard/README.md

 - [ ] Allow configuring `AllowedIPs` to route all traffic through wireguard using a default route
 - [ ] Allow using a peer as DNS server
-- [ ] Add `PresharedKey` distribution for post-quantom cryptography
+- [ ] Add `PresharedKey` distribution for post-quantum cryptography